If you’re looking for easy ways to clean your greasy chimney, our experts have put together a well-researched guide on how to clean kitchen chimney.

 Over time the filter becomes saturated with grease, limiting the effectiveness of the suction.
 This produces bad smells and there is also a risk of ruining the appliance.

 Let’s find out how to clean the kitchen chimney with effective and natural remedies.
-Proper maintenance helps to avoid the spread of bad smells, to block the spread of germs & bacteria and to keep our chimney’s efficiency at maximum.
+Proper maintenance helps to avoid the spread of bad smells, to block the spread of germs & bacteria, and to keep our chimney’s efficiency at a maximum.

 How often should you clean the kitchen chimney?